 The Leading Reference for technology-based products

-Management Jours Volume 10 £10 / €12 / \$14
+Product Management Journal Volume 10 £10/€10/\$14

-Updated
+Volume10 £10/€10/\$14 Updated

 Contents

 Requirements

 The big picture p04

 Who does what?

-Product Manager vs. Product Owner p07
+Product Manager vs, Product Owner p07

 Vision

 To inspire and guide the development team p12

 Market Requirements Document (MRD)

 Setting the scene p15

 4 options - how to write requirements

 Classic, User Stories, Use Cases, and Job Stories p20

 Other types of requirements

 Non-functional, process, and UX requirements p26

-Prioritizing
+Prioritising

 Tools to help you p31

 Finished

 When are you done? p37

-equirement product
+Requirements

 How to make sure they deliver

 focus

 Training

 Product Management and Product Marketing

 Industry-leading public and private courses

 Live online and face-to-face delivery

 Focus on technology-based products

 Tools, templates and checklists

 Learn best practice

 Certification

+product

-Welcome Leading the way for product managers Requirements is a big topic.
++44 (0) 207 099 5567 +1 (877) 290-6240 www.productfocus.com Welcome Leading the way for product managers Requirements is a big topic.
 In recognition of this fact, we've produced this updated version of our original Requirements Journal with more articles, more insights, and more best practice.
 Writing requirements is a large part of many product management jobs.
 We spend a lot of time trying to understand what they should be, writing them down, reviewing them, prioritizing them, and checking if they've been done.
-The end goal is delivering what customers will value as quickly as possible and in a way that makes money for our business.
+The end goal is delivering what customers will value, as guickly as possible, and in a way that makes money for our business.
 We hope you find this journal useful, and if you want to find out more, why not attend one of our training courses?
 Good luck with your requirements!